Excellence in Conservation Award

 • Nomination forms will be available online or by contacting admin@massland.org.

-• Nominees can be a land trust or or partnership/collaboration involving one or more land trusts, allied non-profit organizations, and/or local, state, federal or tribal agencies.
+• Nominees can be a land trust or a partnership/collaboration involving at least one land trust working with allied non-profit organizations, and/or local, state, federal or tribal agencies.

-• Nominations can be made by anyone; self-nominations are allowed.
+• Nominations can be made by anyone and self-nominations are allowed.

 • Nominated projects must have been substantially completed in the two-year period preceding the nomination deadline.